Blog Post

 What sets LaMDA apart from other language models is the fact that it was trained on dialogue and the model was able to discern various subtleties that set open-ended discussions apart from other types of language.

 The potential use cases for LaMDA are diverse, ranging from customer service and chatbots to personal assistants and beyond.
 LaMDA itself is built on an earlier Google Chatbot called Meena.
-The conversational service powered by LaMDA is called BARD and will be available via API “soon”.
+The conversational service powered by LaMDA is called BARD.

 MT-NLG